+The box needs to be placed in a quiet warm area.
+Place a heating pad under the egg-laying container or direct a basking light on it (making sure not to melt the plastic!).
+Introduce your iguana to the container.
+Hold her up to the opening, let her sniff/taste and look, and then put her down.
+When she is ready, and if you have prepared the soil/sand mixture properly and the area is quiet and warm, she will go to work.
 It can take 10 hours or so to lay all the eggs.
 The number of eggs varies from 12-40+.
 Iguanas that are calcium deficient may demonstrate signs of twitching, jerky gait or difficulty using her back legs.
 Immediate medical care is very important in these cases.
 Without proper calcium, these iguanas may become egg bound (unable to pass the eggs).
 This condition may require surgical removal of eggs and can be fatal.

 When a symptom becomes visible to you, your iguana has probably been sick for a long time and hiding its illness from you.
 Contact your veterinarian.
 Many diseases can be completely reversed if caught in time and if a proper course of action is taken.

 Your iguana will shed its skin throughout its entire lifetime.
 Iguanas do not shed their skin in one large piece.
 Rather, it comes off in many small pieces.
 Warm water soaks aid removal of shed skin.
 Retained portions of skin are usually due to a lack of humidity.
 Retained skin around the toes, tail and dorsal spines shrinks as it dries and may cut off the blood supply resulting in loss of the affected body part.
 Retained skin must be removed by soaking and gentle peeling.
 Increasing the humidity in the iguana’s environment will help prevent these problems.

 Male iguanas often develop an orange hue when in breeding season, this must be differentiated from the orange discoloration often seen with illness.
 Mite infestations may result in slightly raised patches of black discoloration on the abdomen and legs.
 Mites are microscopic and often hard to see.
 Newly imported iguanas often have raised black lesions that resemble scabs.
 These lesions are often caused by infection with fungus that results from overcrowding and stress during importation.
 Scars from wounds, burns and other trauma initially are white to pale pink, smooth and lack scales.
 With each shed, the area becomes smaller as new scales are produced.
 The new scales may be smaller, darker and arranged haphazardly when compared to the normal scales.

 Your iguana might lose part of its tail.
 In the wild, this serves as a defense mechanism against predators.
 Tails usually do grow back but they do not look like the original tail.
 In most cases it is a dull brown, has different-looking scales than the rest of the tail, and it never grows back quite as long as the original tail.
 If your iguana’s tail does break off, you may try to keep the area clean and dry.
 Application of a topical antibiotic ointment is recommended.
 It should grow back in time.

 Your iguana may sneeze quite often.
 In most iguanas this is a normal behavior.
 Iguanas do not sweat as humans do, so they do not excrete salt through their skin.
 Instead, they do it by sneezing.
 If your iguana is in a glass enclosure, you may find white spots on the glass.
 Iguanas can also contract respiratory infections.
 Bubbles or liquid outside the nose and mouth can be indicative of a respiratory infection.

 Thermal burns caused by hot rocks are commonly seen in iguanas.
 Iguanas can also burn themselves on lights that are used for heating.
 Lights should not be placed inside the cage; rather, they should be positioned outside the cage so they can shine into the cage.

-Nose Abrasions: Nose wounds are common in many lizards that are housed in cages that have wire or screen on the sides.
+Nose wounds are common in many lizards that are housed in cages that have wire or screen on the sides.
 Iguanas may spend much of its time rubbing its nose against the sides, trying to escape.
 This behavior may be indicative of a cage that is too small.

 The most common cause of a lump/bump is an abscess under the skin.
 Abscesses are swollen, pus filled areas of infection caused by bacteria.
 These lumps should be surgically opened and the hard, purulent material removed.
 Topical and injectable antibiotics are often needed.
 This is a job for your veterinarian.
 A lump on the tail may be abscess or cyst.
 Microscopic evaluation of the material in the lump is necessary to determine the difference.

 Most iguanas defecate every day or every other day.
 Others do so twice daily, and still others regularly skip two days.
 If it seems as though your iguana is not defecating as often as it should, then soak it for 20-30 minutes in lukewarm water.
 This action will sometimes stimulate iguanas to defecate.
 If this fails, you should contact your veterinarian.
 Other conditions such as parasites, intestinal torsion (twisted intestines), bloat, bladder stones and egg binding can be mistaken for constipation.
 If left untreated, these conditions can lead to severe infections and fatal complications.

-Internal Parasites: Yearly fecal samples are recommended to evaluate for intestinal parasites.
+Yearly, fecal samples are recommended to evaluate for intestinal parasites.
 These parasites can cause generalized poor body condition, weight loss, diarrhea, intestinal obstruction and, in severe cases, death.

 There are many reasons why your iguana may refuse to eat.
 It could be a psychological problem, physiological problem, or both.
 Environmental causes include: low temperature, low humidity, excessive handling of shy species, overcrowding (may occur with only two iguanas in a cage), aggression from cagemates, lack of hide box for visual security, lack of UV light and lack of proper diet.
-Raising the temperature of the iguana’s enclosure to 85-90 degrees will help stimulate appetite and increase the function of digestive enzymes.
+Raising the temperature of the iguana’s enclosure to 85-90°F will help stimulate appetite and increase the function of digestive enzymes.
 Iguanas generally eat better in the summer months, then slow down considerably during the winter months.
 Gravid females eat less than normal as the eggs develop filling the abdominal cavity.
 Force-feeding is often necessary in these situations.
-Stress of movement to a new cage, placement of cage in a high traffic area or improper photoperiod may contribute to stress and hence decreased appetite.
-Internal parasites, external parasites, any kind of bacterial or fungal infection, as well as most other illnesses may cause your iguana to go off food.
+Stress of movement to a new cage, placement of cage in a high traffic area or improper photoperiod may contribute to stress and hence, decreased appetite.
+Internal parasites, external parasites, any kind of bacterial or fungal infection, as well as most other illnesses, may cause your iguana to go off food.
 Iguanas with metabolic bone disease are often unable to eat due to their inability to grasp/chew food with their soft jaws.
 Anorexia (food refusal) is not a disease; it is a symptom of some other problem.
 You should consult your veterinarian to determine the problem and appropriate treatment.